Elisah1bor/Shoprite-IMS/README.md

 # Shoprite-IMS
 This is an Inventory Management System for Shoprite.
-It allows you to keep tract of users and customers and products.
+It allows you to keep track of users and customers and products.